michaeldexter/occambsd/README.md

 ```
 All writes will be to a tmpfs mount on /usr/obj and /tmp/occambsd

-The script will ask for enter at each key step, allowing you to inspect the progress, along with ask a few questions.
+The script will ask for enter at each key step, allowing you to inspect the progress, along with asking a few questions.

 To boot the results under bhyve, run:
 ```